The Ultimate Weight Loss Guide

 As for the duration of each workout, again, it's tough to just throw a number out there without getting into many other specifics.
 I can however give you a good maximum duration to shoot for...
 60 minutes.
 It is the duration of time most often recommended as a maximum for a strength training workout.

 I personally do anaerobic exercise (weight training) 4 days per week.
 Monday is upper body, Tuesday is lower body, Wednesday is a day off, Thursday is upper body, Friday is lower body, and Saturday/Sunday are days off as well.
 While my goals are no longer weight loss related, this type of routine is still ideal for pretty much anyone looking to increase strength and/or muscle.
 So, if you do choose to do anaerobic exercise (which you know you should), this is a good place to start.
-Writing a similarly comprehensive guide to exercise will definitely be added to my to-do list.

 Back To Table Of Contents